alhelwany/laravel-ecash/README.md

         $model = LaravelEcashClient::checkout($paymentDataObject);

-        //You may attach the payment model to your order
+        // You may attach the EcashPayment model to your order return redirect($model['checkout_url']);

-        return redirect($model['checkout_url']);
     }
 }